fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 ## Plot 4D-fields such as Temperature

-In the same way add another cell below the plot and display the variable **ta** instead of the near-surface air temperature (tas).
+In the same way add another cell below the plot and display the temperature **ta** instead of the near-surface air temperature (tas).

 ~~~
 #Open data file and read data